 The index is calculated using mortgage financed transactions that are collected via the Regulated Mortgage Survey by the Council of Mortgage Lenders.
 These cover the majority of mortgage lenders in the UK.
 The HPI complements other measures of inflation published by ONS such as the Consumer Price Indices, the Producer Price Indices and the Services Producer Price Indices.

 This statistical bulletin provides comprehensive information on the change in house prices on a monthly and annual basis.
 It also includes analysis by country, region, type of buyer (first-time buyers and former owner-occupiers) and type of dwelling (new dwelling or pre-owned dwelling).
 Historical series for all accompanying tables that transferred from DCLG are also available in the data section of this release.

 The figures published in this release are not seasonally adjusted unless otherwise stated.

-On a seasonally adjusted basis, average house prices increased by 0.4% between March and April 2013 compared with an increase in average prices of 0.5% in April 2012.
+On a seasonally adjusted basis, average house prices increased by 2.0% between March and April 2014 compared with an increase of 0.2% in average prices during the same period a year earlier.

 |House Price Index: UK All Dwellings|

 Average house prices are not comparable between years as they reflect a different mix of houses being transacted.
 Indices have been chain linked so they are comparable year-on-year.
 For more information please see the re-weighting section in the background notes.

 SA = Seasonally adjusted.

 During the year to April 2014, average house prices increased 10.4% in England, 3.3% in Wales, 4.8% in Scotland and 2.6% in Northern Ireland (Figure 3).
 This is the highest annual increase in English prices since June 2010, when prices increased by 10.5%.